THIS IS THE 2014 BIG PARADE FAQ. It was last updated on May 29, 2014.

 Can I bring kids?

-If you want to bring little kids, please join us 8:30 Saturday morning for the walk to Vista Hermosa Park - about 2.5 miles.
-There’s a wonderful playground in the park.
+If you want to bring little kids, please join us 8:30 Saturday morning for the walk to from Grand Park - about 2.5 miles.
+When you loop back, you can hang out in the park and let your kids splash in the fountain.
 We will help you carry your strollers up and down the stairs!
 Of course, kids are welcome at all times.

 Is it going to be hard?